Shinxis/SplitKB-AuroraHelix/README.md

 ![Picture.](./Pictures/31.jpg)<br>
  Printed the mold and poured epoxy to make the bottom plate.
 Gosh, PLA was hard to peel off. <br>
 <br>
 The rest of the prints are not that interesting.
-Almost one spool's worth calibration, trial and error (my first print project ever).
+Almost one spool's worth of calibration, trial and error (my first print project ever).
 0.1 ...
 0.2mm was a good spacing for nested or facing objects.
 Ironing was best done in the direction of the layer lines.
 Always first preview what the printer will actually do. <br>
 <br>
 ![Picture.](./Pictures/32.jpg)<br>
 First version of the bottom plate.
 Something caused matt stripes/waves, research is still in progress.
 To be continued...<br>